tech-rules/Finding-Lanes/README.md

 * The lane is about 3.7 meters wide (for calculating meters-per-pixel in X-direction)
 * Each dashed lines are about 3 meters long (for calculating meters-per-pixel in Y-direction)

 I then fit another set of polynomials with lane detected X and Y values converted to meters.
-The coefficients of these polynomials were used to calculate the left and right curvature (at the bottom points) using the formula given in [radius of curvature link](http://www.intmath.com/applications-differentiation/8-radius-curvature.php).
+The coefficients of these left and right "world space" polynomials were used to calculate the left and right curvature (at the bottom points) using the formula given in [radius of curvature link](http://www.intmath.com/applications-differentiation/8-radius-curvature.php).
 The two curvatures were then averaged and displayed on the frame image using OpenCV `putText()` function.

-difference between center of image and center of X intercepts, converted from pixels to meters.

-I did this in lines # through # in my code in `my_other_file.py`
+For calculating the position of the vehicle with respect to center, I assumed that the camera is mounted at the center of the car.
+So, the distance between the center of the frame-image and average of the the bottom-intercepts of left and right lanes, when converted from pixels to meters, gives us an estiamte of the position of the vehicle. this arithmetic is performed in function `process_image()` of [vedio_pipeline.py](video_pipeline.py), where variable `center_dist` is calculated.

 ####6.
 Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.